Security Requirements

 - A requirement may specify a max lifespan for certifications.

 Additionally, some requirements may not require an expiration for certifications.
-For example, certifications for US Citizenship may be created with no expiration, meaning the user never has to be re-certified.
+For example, certifications for U.S. Citizenship may be created with no expiration, meaning the user never has to be re-certified.

 - A security requirement is an individual requirement such as having a non-expired license.